andrew-morris/coding-homework/README.md

 * At minimum: Read multiple files to stdout
 * At minimum: Output errors to stderr

+## head

+* At minimum: Read the first 10 lines of a file
+* Extra credit: Read the first 10 lines of stdin
+* Extra credit: Implement an option to define how many lines to read
+* Extra credit: Implement an option to read bytes instead of lines

+## tail

+* At minimum: Read the last 10 lines of a file
+* Extra credit: Read the last 10 lines of stdin
+* Extra credit: Implement an option to define how many lines to read
+* Extra credit: Implement an option to read bytes instead of lines

 ## ls

 * At minimum: Handle multiple paths or files